 These models (deignated by BLI as "F3 Phase 2A" and "F7 Phase 1") are sold individually or in A/B sets (with the B units being non-powered dummies).
-The powered units all come with factory-installed "Paragon3" DCC-Sound decoders and support for BLI's "Rolling Thunder" external sound system.
+The powered units all come with factory-installed "Paragon" DCC-Sound decoders and support for BLI's "Rolling Thunder" external sound system.
 Like the rest of BLI's diesel lineup, these are very nice looking models (for the most part).
-However, performance is a bit problematic (to say the least).
+However, performance can be a bit problematic (more on that in a moment).

 Internally, these models share a (more or less) similar design to other BLI diesels of similar vintage -

 The chassis base is a flat chunk of metal (to which everything else attaches/screws).
 A large metal bracket (under which is found the motor and drivetrain) screws to the top of the chassis base.
 The motor is an open-sided 5-poler with skew-winding (held in place by a plastic saddle that sandwiches between the two metal chassis pieces).
 Each motorshaft is equipped with a small brass flywheel.
 Plastic driveshafts connect the flywheels to the brass worms which are mounted inside of plastic brackets clipped to the top of the chassis base.
 Bearing blocks are slotted into said brackets (one on each side of the worm).
 "A" units have a plastic cab interior detail clipped to the forward worm bracket.
 A plastic fuel tank detail is clipped to the bottom of the chassis.